 Significant Market Power

 As of 2014, an instrument for significant market power (SMP) is part of the ACM’s regulatory competences.
 SMP is based on the provisions about access regulation for postal operators to the network of the operator with SMP as laid down in the Postal Act 2009.
+In July 2017, the ACM published its final market analysis decision, concluding that PostNL is a postal operator with SMP in the 24-hour bulk mail segment.
+PostNL is appealing against this decision of ACM.

 Regulatory framework and postal market